ExtraHop/code-examples/README.md

 ### migrate-detection-hiding

-This Python script migrates detection hiding rules from an ExtraHop sensor to Reveal(x) 360.
+The Python scripts in this directory migrate detection hiding rules.
+The migrate-detection-hiding.py script migrates tuning rules from an ECA VM to Reveal(x) 360.
+The migrate-detection-hiding-enterprise.py script migrates tuning rules from an ECA VM to another ECA VM.

 For more information, see [Migrate detection hiding rules](rest-migrate-detection-rules).